NCBI-Hackathons/virusspace/README.md

 # virusspace
-A streamlined pipeline to find viruses in metagenomic and metaviromic datasets
+A streamlined pipeline to find viruses in metagenomic and metaviromic datasets.